UtkarshKushwaha1/Eye-based-video-player/README.md

 # EYE BASED VIDEO PLAYER
-A smart video player made with Haarcascades and OpenCV.
+A smart video player made with Haarcascades and OpenCV in python.